 Mr. Changqing Ye has served as our director since October 2018.
-He currently also serves as an independent director of Baozun Inc., a company listed on Nasdaq, Luzhou City Commercial Bank Co., Ltd., a company listed on the Hong Kong Stock Exchange, and Ascentage Pharma Group International, a company listed on the Hong Kong Stock Exchange.
+He currently also serves as an independent director of Baozun Inc., a company listed on Nasdaq, Luzhou City Commercial Bank Co., Ltd., a company listed on the Hong Kong Stock Exchange, Ascentage Pharma Group International, a company listed on the Hong Kong Stock Exchange, Jinxin Fertility Group Limited, a company listed on the Hong Kong Stock Exchange, and Hygeia Healthcare Holdings Limited, a company listed on the Hong Kong Stock Exchange.
 From February 2011 to December 2015, Mr. Ye served as an investment committee member and then group chief financial officer and managing director of CITIC PE Group.
 Prior to that, Mr. Ye worked at PricewaterhouseCoopers' China and UK offices from July 1992 to January 2011.
 Mr. Ye received his bachelor's degree in journalism from Huazhong University of Science and Technology in China in 1992 and an MBA from Warwick University in 1999.
 Mr. Ye is a certified public accountant in China.